ranilb/Cryptocurrencies/README.md

 ## Summary
 It can be observed that most of the coins fall into categories only two categories.
-They have a few total number of coins mined and less coin supply
+They have a few total number of coins mined and less coin supply.
+To get more information about those two categories, we can use more data such as daily volume and the price for last 52 weeks.